 Like the other tools from SEO Powersuite, Rank Tracker is a desktop program that lives on your computer.
 It isn’t available as a web app (well, not yet).
 Some don’t like this as they prefer to use online software rather than having to use up their RAM running software.

 I appreciate that some won’t want to use a tool that has to be downloaded.
-However, it’s just the way they’ve chosen to do it and doesn’t really affect how you use the tool.
+However, it’s just how they’ve chosen to do it and doesn’t affect how you use the tool.
 Just ensure your computer has a good amount of RAM and the latest version of JAVA.

 As a powerful tool, there’s plenty to discover and learn.
 I by no means know everything there is to know about this tool.
 I still rely on the support team (Inessa, Olga, and Alexander) to help me when I get stuck.

-That said, hopefully this rank tracker review will open your eyes a little and help you discover a really affordable keyword research tool.
+That said, this rank tracker review will hopefully reveal what is possible from this highly affordable keyword research tool.

 #1 Rankings Summary